 About Texas Songwriter U

-Texas Songwriter U (TxSU) is an annual songwriting development program consisting of a songwriting competition, educational workshop and showcase event.
+Texas Songwriter U (TxSU) is an annual songwriting development program consisting of a songwriting competition, educational workshops, co-writes, an industry day and showcase events.

-Season 8 of Texas Songwriter U (TxSU) will open its call-for-entries on September 26, 2022.
-On November 21, 2022. we will close our call-for-entries.
-On December 19, 2022 we will announce our eight selected songwriters invited into the 2023 Texas Songwriter U held January 15–18, 2023.
-Songwriters can submit their songs under “Submit A Song” below.
+Season 12 of Texas Songwriter U (TxSU) will open its call-for-entries on July 1, 2026.
+On November 1, 2026 at 11:59 PM CST we will close our call-for-entries.
+In December of 2026 we will announce our eight selected songwriters invited into the 2027 Texas Songwriter U held January 31–February 3, 2027.
+Songwriters can submit their songs under “Submit Song.”

 Submit a Song